 When using MetaMask in the big wide world, you'll often be prompted to connect your wallet.
 You'll also reasonably often be asked to approve certain operations.
 In this context, it's approvals (also referred to as allowances) you need to focus on: the distinction is important!

 - Connecting your wallet to a site doesn't allow it to do anything with your funds unless you specifically consent.
-So whilst this connection will enable a dapp to propose certain transactions or actions to you, nothing will happen to your funds unless you approve the transactions that are suggested.
+So whilst this connection will enable a dapp to propose certain transactions or actions to you, nothing will happen to your funds unless you approve the suggested transactions.
 Read more on connecting your wallet here.

 - Approvals, meanwhile, involve giving a smart contract the ability to interact with a certain token, in a certain quantity, as and when they require.
 You should always stop and think when being asking to approve something, as it generally involves handing over control of your assets to a computer program that could have been written by anyone.
 Read more here.